JCMexplains/writing-for-success-2023/textbook.md

 suggested topics or ask that you develop a topic on your own.
 In either case, try to identify topics that genuinely interest you.

-After identifying potential topics, you will need tochoose one topic to pursue.
+After identifying potential topics, you will need to choose one topic to pursue.
 Will you be able to find enough information about the topic?
 Can you develop a paper about this topic that presents and supports your original ideas?
 Is the topic too broad